zcash/zips/draft-zf-community-dev-fund-2-proposal.rst

-   and disbursement of funds from the Discretionary Budget will be final, requiring no approval from the FPF Board, but are subject to veto if FPF judges them to violate Cayman law or the FPF's reporting requirements and other (current or future) obligations under Cayman law.
+   and disbursement of funds from the Discretionary Budget will be final, requiring no approval from the FPF Board, but are subject to veto if FPF judges them to violate Cayman law or the FPF's reporting requirements and other (current or future) obligations under Cayman Islands law.

 9. A portion of the Discretionary Budget MAY be allocated to provide